NREL/EnergyPlus/design/FY2021/NFP_AirflowNetwork_Specified_Flow_Element.md

 There will be no change to the Engineering Reference as the constant airflow rate will be user-defined in this case.

 ## Example File and Transition Changes ##
 Suitable example file will be generated.
-Since the ConstantAirflow object is being added, no transition rules are anticipated.
+Since the SpecifiedFlowRate object is being added, no transition rules are anticipated.

 ## References ##
 NA